-To recall the general platform design with its pipelines, we go through the platform blueprint and its sections again, which you should already know from my course “Platform & Pipeline Design”.
+To recall the general platform design with its pipelines, we go through the platform blueprint and its sections again, which you should already know from my training “Platform & Pipeline Design”.
 After that, you design your pipelines, which you will implement later.
 We start with ingestion pipelines, which describe how data gets into the platform.
 You also define a pipeline to directly store the data in a data lake (S3).
 For the data storage within an OLTP database you will use DynamoDB as a document store.
 Besides that, you also design pipelines for interfaces as well as pipelines to stream data to a Redshift data warehouse and upload the data as a so-called bulk-import.

 For the hands-on part, we start with the AWS basics.
 I will show you how to create an account and which things need to be noted here.
 Learn how identity and access management works and how you can use the log-in function with Cloudwatch.
 We also have a look at Boto3, the AWS library for Python.

 Here, you learn how to develop and create an API with API Gateway and how to send data from the API to Kinesis.
 Therefore, I show you how to set up Kinesis and how to configure the identity and access management.
 Afterwards you create the ingestion pipeline with Python.

 After you put the data into Kinesis, you will develop a Lambda function, which pulls data directly from Kinesis and saves them as files in S3, our used data lake.

 To save the data in a database, we use the NoSQL database DynamoDB.
 Here, you develop a pipeline which takes the data from Kinesis and streams them directly to DynamoDB.

 In order to use the data within our database, you have to develop an API.
 This allows you to take data directly from the database.
 I will also explain to you why this is so important and why a direct access to the database from the visualization makes no sense.